The following process provides steps to configure SAML 2.0 with Okta for Mattermost.

-Once complete, and to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via Account Settings > Security > Sign-in Method > Switch to SAML SSO, then sign in with your SAML credentials to complete the switch.
+Once complete, and to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication from your avatar via Profile > Security > Sign-in Method > Switch to SAML SSO, then sign in with your SAML credentials to complete the switch.

 We also recommend that you post an announcement for your users to explain how the migration will work.